mritunjaypandey2k24/EA_Game_Sims4_Intership_Project/README.md

 ## About

+## Electronic Arts Software Engineering Virtual Experience
-This repository was created as part of the Electronic Arts Software Engineering virtual experience program on Forage in April 2024.
-It demonstrates proficiency in proposing new features, designing class diagrams, implementing header files, and patching bugs in software development projects.
+As part of the Electronic Arts Software Engineering virtual experience program on Forage in April 2024, the following tasks were completed:
+- Proposed a new feature enhancement for The Sims 4.
+- Built a class diagram and created header files with class definitions.
+- Patched a bugfix and optimized the Sims 4 codebase by implementing an improved data structure.

+## License
+This project is licensed under the [MIT License](LICENSE).
 For any inquiries or feedback, please contact [mritunjaypandey2k24].